...

 Garlic Butter: The Heartbeat of the Domino Potatoes

-Garlic butter is where this Domino Potatoes transforms from simple to irresistible.
+Garlic butter is where this Crispy Garlic Domino Potatoes transforms from simple to irresistible.
 Start by melting butter with minced garlic, thyme, and a pinch of salt.
 Let it infuse for a minute until fragrant.
 As you layer the potatoes, brush each slice with this mixture.
 The more evenly you coat them, the more balanced your flavor will be.

 Halfway through baking, brush again.
 This second coat deepens the color and crispness while infusing more garlic aroma.
 The combination of melted butter, roasted garlic, and herbs filling the kitchen is one of cooking’s greatest pleasures.